 3. really encourages them to use their imagination.

-So that I could quickly scan and pull out the appropriate toys, I added these super adorable Martha Stewart self adhesive gold bookplates to the baskets.
+And to help myself keep more organized and finding things at a quick glance, I added these super adorable self adhesive bookplates (these stickers would work wonderfully, too!) to the baskets.
 They were a simple press and stick!

-I’ve been surprised at how actually taking away a large portion of their toys, has increased their imagination and excitement when I get down a few things here and there.
+I’ve been surprised that taking away a large portion of their toys has increased their imagination and excitement when I get down a few things here and there.
 I call that a win!

-So, far this new Living Room toy system actually seems to be a success.
+So, far this new Living Room toy system seems to be a success.

-Do you all have any toy tips for keeping interest in current toys and minimizing clutter?
-Share away!
+Do you all have any toy tips for keeping interest in current toys and minimizing clutter, if so share away!